NikhilNathanael/PSG-Tech-Notes/Semester 7/Supply Chain Management/Push and Pull Systems.md

 In a pure pull system, the firm does not hold any inventory and only responds to specific order.
 This is enabled by fast information flow mechanisms that transfer information about customer demand (e.g. point of sale data) to the various supply chain participants.

-# Push-Pull Supply Chains
-It is a hybrid supply chain in which the push strategy is used for the parts which have low uncertainty and pull strategy is used for the parts with high uncertainty

 # Selecting the best SC Strategy
 - Higher demand uncertainty suggests Pull
 - Higher importance of economies of scale suggest push